 Warnings

-First, if your dog is hyper and particularly boisterous, you’ll want to supervise all interactions between the two, even when your pup is calm.
+First, if your dog is usually hyper and particularly boisterous, you’ll want to supervise all interactions between the two, even when your pup is calm.
 While most dogs might be careful about touching a hedgehog because of the quills, if your dog is large and excitable, the quills might not matter.
-A hedgehog could be injured during rough play.
+A hedgehog and a dog alike could be injured during rough play.

 In general, if you know that your dog has a high prey drive or that they’re rough during playtime, you should either avoid having any other, smaller animals around or keep them completely separate.
 It’s usually best to not have smaller pets with high prey-drive pups.

-If your hedgie never seems entirely at ease around your pet, particularly if it always curls into a ball or defecates or urinates in their presence, you’ll need to avoid contact between them until you can figure out your next step.
-Your dog shouldn’t be able to bother your hedgehog, whether it’s inside or outside of its cage.
+If your hedgie never seems entirely at ease around your pet, particularly if it always curls into a ball or exhibits clear signs of stress in their presence, you’ll need to avoid trying to establish any further contact between them going forward and prioritize your hedgehog’s welfare and safety.
+Your dog shouldn’t bother your hedgehog, whether it’s inside or outside of its cage.

 Finally, if your dog is the one terrified by your hedgie, this is another reason to keep them apart.
 You don’t want to cause your dog any undue stress.